bcollin/perimeter-d7/README.txt

 This module attempts to block hackers from accessing your website.

-Hackers sometimes scan your website for known vulnerabilities by requesting paths that hide these vulnerabilities.
+Hackers sometimes scan your website for known vulnerabilities by requesting paths to pages that are known to have once contained these vulnerabilities.
 These requests can be easy to recognise when hackers brute-force the scan by asking for paths that are uncommon to Drupal.

+For example, /user and /sites are commonly requested Drupal-paths, and should not cause alarm if requested.
+On the other hand, common Wordpress paths are /wp-admin and /wp-content, so if a visitor is requesting these on a Drupal-based website, this may indicate that said visitor is a hacker.

 In turn this makes it possible to automate banning such hackers from accessing the website altogether by adding their IP address to Drupal's built-in banned addresses table.

-This is the Drupal 7 version of the Drupal Perimeter Defence module.
+This is a Drupal 7 version of the Drupal Perimeter Defence module.
 It was derived from the Drupal 8 original.

 == Installation ==